 Science show raw milk kefir is a very beneficial food.

 Raw dairy farmers are known to farm for beneficial microbes on their farm.
 However, remember that many authorities do not recommend raw dairy for the immune compromised.
-Instead scientists recommend these people find other, non-raw dairy avenues to regain diversity, immunity and health.
+Instead scientists recommend these people find other, non-raw dairy avenues to regain microbial diversity, immunity and health.

 Bifidobacterium and lactobacillus not efficient